webboty/Dexter-Wiki/oplet-write.md

 18 | PID_D               | PID Differential Term
 19 | PID_I               | PID Integral Term
 20 | PID_P               | PID Proportional Term
 21 | PID_ADDRESS         | Sets the joint number for the above PID_ settings to be written into.
+Multiple sets are available for PID_SCHEDULE_INDEX
 22 | BOUNDRY_BASE        | Maximum position past which the force position override will be reduced for each joint.
 23 | BOUNDRY_END         | Injects a negative force opposing the external force to limit the amount the joint will move to avoid external forces.
 24 | BOUNDRY_PIVOT       | The low boundary is [0:15] and the high boundary is [16:31]